snagireddy11/CSE-544-PROJECT-S21/README.md

 ExploratoryInfernce.ipynb file has the code for the Task 3(External Datset) and the inferences made on the external dataset.
 All the other .ipynb files are just for reference.

-FileReport.pdf file is the file repeort in the pdf form, this file includes the code from the MandatoryInfernce.ipynb and ExploratoryInfernce.ipynb.
+FileReport.pdf file is the file report in the pdf form, this file includes the code from the MandatoryInfernce.ipynb and ExploratoryInfernce.ipynb.